14 Ways to do Las Vegas Right (and Cheap!)

 2. Stay on the strip for less than $10 per person per night

 Think Vegas sounds expensive?
 Think again.
 Mid-week, even in the summer, you can easily get a hotel room on the strip, like at The Excalibur or even smack dab in the middle at Bally’s, for around $40 a night.
 Reserve a room for two guests, but comfortably split it between four in two large beds, or bring more if others don’t mind a night on the floor.
 (Just remember to only have two people check in!)
-Don’t bother with cheap motels off the strip when you can stay right in the heart of things so inexpensively.
+Don’t bother with tacky motels off the strip when you can stay right in the heart of things so inexpensively.

 3. Eat off the strip